 וואָס איר דאַרפט וויסן וועגן באַצאָלן פאַר אייערע מעדיצינישע דינסטן

-Important Information About Paying For Your Care At Catskill Regional Medical Center
+Important Information About Paying For Your Care At Garnet Health Medical Center – Catskills

-Catskill Regional Medical Center is a participating provider in many health plan networks.
-You can find a list of the plans in which we participate here.
+Garnet Health Medical Center – Catskills is a participating provider in many health plan networks.
 Some health plans use smaller networks for certain products they offer so it is important to check whether we participate in the specific plan you are covered by.
 Our list will tell you if we do not participate in all of a health plan’s products.

-Catskill Regional Medical Center contracts with a number of physician groups, such as anesthesiologists, radiologists and pathologists, to provide services at the hospital.
-Contact information for the physician groups the hospital has contracted with is available here.
+Garnet Health Medical Center – Catskills contracts with a number of physician groups, such as anesthesiologists, radiologists and pathologists, to provide services at the hospital.
 You should contact these groups directly to find out which health plans they participate in.

 You should also check with the physician arranging for your hospital services to determine whether the services of any other physicians will be required for your care.
 Your physician can provide you with the name, practice name, mailing address and telephone number of any physicians whose services may be needed.
-Your physician will also be able to tell you whether the services of any physicians employed or contracted by Catskill Regional Medical Center are likely to be needed, such as anesthesiologists, radiologists and pathologists.
-Contact information for these physicians is available here.
+Your physician will also be able to tell you whether the services of any physicians employed or contracted by Garnet Health Medical Center – Catskills are likely to be needed, such as anesthesiologists, radiologists and pathologists.
 You should contact these groups directly to find out which health plans they participate in.

-Hospitals are required by law to make available information about their standard charges for the items and services they provide.
-This information is available for Inpatient – (based on MS DRG) here and for Outpatient – (Charge Level by CPT4) here.
-This information is also available by calling Preregistration at 845-794-3300.
+Hospitals are required by law to make available information about their standard charges and additional information for the items and services they provide.

 If you do not have health insurance, you may be eligible for assistance in paying your hospital bills.
-Information about financial assistance is available here or you may contact our Financial Assistance Office at 845-794-3300 ext.
-2591.
+Information about financial assistance income eligibility is available or you may contact our Financial Assistance Office at 845-794-3300 ext.
+2430.

 A hospital stay for many patients and their families can be overwhelming simply because of the amount of paperwork — forms to be filled out, information presented and financial or insurance applications.
-We hope the information provided here will help you feel more comfortable with what Catskill Regional Medical Center offers in assistance and insurances we accept.
+We hope the information provided here will help you feel more comfortable with what Garnet Health Medical Center – Catskills offers in assistance and insurances we accept.

-Catskill Regional Medical Center does not know the details of every insurance provider or managed care organization.
+Garnet Health Medical Center – Catskills does not know the details of every insurance provider or managed care organization.
 It is your responsibility to confirm where you may go and what is included in your insurance coverage.
 You are responsible for providing current and accurate information.
 If you don’t, your insurance company may reduce your benefits or impose penalties.